biati-digital/nova-php-cs-fixer/README.md

 array_indentation: true
 ```

 - **Global config path** Instead of defining the rules above you can select a global configuration file ".php_cs or .php_cs.dist", the fixer will use your configuration file instead of the global rules.
-You can also overwritte the global config file by adding a ".php_cs or .php_cs.dist" file in the root of your project that way each project can have it's own rules or if you don't want the file inside your project you can define it in the extension options of the active workspace
+You can also overwritte the global config file by adding a ".php_cs or .php_cs.dist" file in the root of your project that way each project can have it's own rules or if you don't want the file inside your project you can define it in the extension options of the active workspace.
+[Need help with your configuration file?](https://github.com/biati-digital/nova-php-cs-fixer/blob/main/phpcsfixer-rules.md)

 - **Format on Save** Enable or disable automatic formatting on save

+- **Format on save only if workspace has a config file** Only format on save if the workspace contains a configuration file for example: .php_cs or .php_cs.dist or .php-cs-fixer.php or .php-cs-fixer.dist.php.
+You can still format the file doing right click in the code and choose Format with PHP CS Fixer

 - **Ignore remote files** Enable or disable automatic formatting of remote files